lbrenman/Amplify-Central-Integration-Utils-Project/README.md

 * Manage subscription approval requests for Marketplace Products through a third-party system such as Microsoft Teams or ServiceNow
 * Monetize API usage through a third-party billing system such as Recurly

+When implementing Amplify Marketplace Products subscription approval flows you need to respond to Amplify webhook calls, retrieve subscription, product and team data as well as perform other operations, for example, to notify the various stakeholders.
+While you can do this yourself in Amplify Integration, this project provides services for performing these tasks without requiring deep knowledge of the Amplify API's.

 You can import the project into your Amplify Integration tenant and then reference the connectors, data objects and services from your Amplify Integration project.

 This readme describes the assets in the project and how to use them in your integration.